animesh10/electrode-gitbook/chapter1/advanced/powerful-electrode-tools/electrode-explorer.md

 ## Deploy

 Since this is an Electrode application, it can be deployed the same way as any other Electrode app.
-You can use [Heroku](http://www.electrode.io/docs/deploy.html) by following the steps in our Quick Start or use the [More Deployments](http://www.electrode.io/docs/more_deployments.html)as a resource.
+You can use [Heroku](http://www.electrode.io/docs/deploy.html) by following the steps in our Quick Start or use the [More Deployments](http://www.electrode.io/docs/more_deployments.html) as a resource.

 \*Just remember to set your GitHub token as an environment variable.